Want to improve your chances of landing a job? Lay out your resume correctly.

 While it may be tempting to try to stand out with a complicated design, you’re much better off sticking with one of our simple resume layouts.
 Unless you are applying for a graphic design role, employers will mainly consider whether your resume is easy to read.
 They won’t care as much about your use of color or impressive design tricks.

-We offer templates in a variety of styles, including creative, simple and professional, all of which are compatible with Google Docs and Microsoft Word.
-Peruse our library of resume templates to find the perfect resume for you!
+We offer templates in a variety of styles, all of which are compatible with Google Docs and Microsoft Word.
+Browse our library of resume templates to find the perfect resume for you!

 Make an eye-catching header

 Contact info is one of the most essential parts of your resume, so you’ll want to make it easy to spot.
-One way to do this is to set your header apart using shading and color.
+The last thing you want is for recruiters to have a hard time contacting you because of a wonky header.

 Organize content into easy-to-scan sections